 - Meditate.
 The holidays can be a stressful time for some so I suggest now more than ever to keep up with a meditation practice.
 I try to meditate once a day (I’m not perfect – I don’t always accomplish this but it’s definitely a priority of mine).
 My top tip is to choose a set time and place you can commit to every day.
 For me, it’s usually when I sit down at my desk before I start my work.
 I highly suggest doing your meditation first thing in the morning as it really helps to set your day up on the right path from the get go.
 I simply sit in my big, comfy office chair and put my headphones on and listen to my daily Headspace meditation.
 Another one of my favourite guided meditations is this yoga nidra.
 But how can meditation help you not gain weight during the holidays?
 The answer is; stress reduction.
 When we’re stressed we released the hormone cortisol.
 Cortisol’s main role in the body is to increase blood sugar.
 This increase in blood sugar also increases our insulin levels and all this blood sugar and insulin imbalance can lead to insulin resistance.
 Insulin resistance will see you pack on the weight because insulin is our fat storage hormone.
 Reducing your stress will go a long way in reducing stubborn weight, especially belly fat.

-- Watch what you drink.
+- Monitor your alcohol consumption and try these tricks instead.
 Alcohol is nothing but empty calories and carbs.
 Drinking is certainly a big part of many people’s holiday festivities.
 I get it.
 But if you want to watch your waist and maintain your health let me remind you that the safe limit for women is only 3 servings of alcohol per week!
 If you have a holiday party coming up on the weekend then watch your consumption of alcohol during the week so you can have a glass or two at the party.
 Be sure to pace yourself and drink a glass of water between every alcoholic beverage you have.
 Another option is to take along some fizzy water and enjoy this with some mint, lemon juice, or even frozen berries such as raspberries or blueberries.
 This is the perfect way to still have a drink in your hand that is delicious and satisfying, but that doesn’t leave you feeling like crap or disturbing your valuable microbiome or hormone balance.

 - Don’t give up your morning lemon water routine.
 Just like your exercise and meditation routines, be sure to stick to your morning lemon water routine.
 Adhering to these simple routines will really amp up your health game and keep you motivated and inspired to stay on track.
 I know that when I’ve let my morning lemon water routine slip it sets a bad tone for the rest of my day.
 What’s more, lemon water in the morning will support your liver (a key player in our detoxification), which is important when we’re over-indulging a little during the holidays, and it will help to keep your bowels regular and stimulate digestive function, which can be impacted by poor food choices and alcohol consumption.
 Don’t know what a morning lemon water routine is?
 It’s simple!
 Just squeeze half a lemon into some room temperature water and add a bit of pith or peel too.
 Drink it first thing once you wake up and then wait 10 – 15 minutes before you consume anything else to let the lemon water do it’s thing.